zuozhenggh/learning-library/developer-library/converged-db-on-premises/modernize/coherance-labs/features/features.md

 ### Proceed to Next Lab

-## Lab 3:  Live events
+## **Step 5**:  Test Live events in Cache

-### Introduction: This Lab shows the Events feature of inserting into Cache
+This Lab shows the Events feature of inserting into Cache

-### Objective: How to measure the elapsed time between pre- and post-events which are inserted into a results cache; the semantics of throwing exceptions in pre- and post-commit events, and how partition redistribution events can be logged.
+How to measure the elapsed time between pre- and post-events which are inserted into a results cache; the semantics of throwing exceptions in pre- and post-commit events, and how partition redistribution events can be logged.

-### Estimated Time: 5 - 10 mins

-### Pre-requisites:  Verify Environment has been Completed.

-### Lab Steps:

-### Step 1.
-Start one or more cache servers in First Terminal Window
+### Start Cache Server:

 First Terminal window: